matluz20/anyservice-awscode-docker/README.md

 Bitbucket|GitLab pipelines will wait for AWS CodeBuild to finish and return success or failure based on the outcome of the build.

-This image will download the zipped version of the codebuild artifacts and unzip it to .codebuild_artifacts
+This image will download the codebuild artifacts and download it to .codebuild_artifacts

 ## CI environment variables export
 CI-specific environment variables are exported to the AWS Codebuild runner: